·

 Travel Stroller or Stroller for Airplane?

-All strollers for airplanes are good travel strollers, but not all travel strollers are good for the airplane.
+All strollers for airplanes are good for traveling, but not all travel strollers are good for the airplane.

 If you’re planning on flying often, don’t think you will be exploring all day, or have older kids that might only need the stroller occasionally then consider a stroller that fits in the overhead compartment (I created a dedicated list here).